MathewStylianidis/Datasets/README.md

 * **Charades-Ego**: A dataset composed of 7860 videos of daily indoors activities collected through Amazon Mechanical Turk recorded from both third and first person.
 The dataset contains 68,536 temporal annotations for 157 action classes. [[Link]](https://allenai.org/plato/charades/)
 [Activity recognition, Activity detection]

+* **20BN-something-something Dataset V2**:  The 20BN-SOMETHING-SOMETHING is a dataset collected with crowdsourcing including a large collection of densely-labeled video clips that show humans performing pre-defined basic actions with everyday objects.
+It contains about 220.000 videos with 174 labels of the following format: "Putting something on a surface", "Move something up", "Cover something with something", etc. where something is replaced with the object in the video [[Link]](https://20bn.com/datasets/something-something)
+[Activity recognition]

 ### General action videos